canjs/can-fixture-socket/readme.md

 The `can-fixture-socket` module exports an object with:

 - **Server**, a constructor function which instance intercepts a socket.io connection.
-- **requestHandlerToListener**, a helper to convert XHR request handler into [can-fixture-socket.socket-event-listener].
+- **requestHandlerToListener**, a helper to convert XHR request handler into [socket event listener](http://canjs.github.io/canjs/doc/can-fixture-socket.socket-event-listener.html).
 This is useful when using [can-fixture.store](http://canjs.github.io/canjs/doc/can-fixture.store.html) module.
 - **storeToListeners**, a helper to convert all [can-fixture.store](http://canjs.github.io/canjs/doc/can-fixture.store.html) request handlers into socket event listeners.

 With three simple steps you can test your real-time application that uses socket.io: